 The AE method separates the book value of the firm from the value of the future earnings.
 The book value of a firm represents the value of the firm's equity assuming that the firm earns only the investors' required return on book value in all future periods.
 Valuations in excess of book value must therefore be the result of earnings in excess of the investors' required earnings.
-These earnings in excess of the investors' required earnings "2.
+These earnings in excess of the investors' required earnings are referred to as the "abnormal earnings".
 The abnormal earnings in all future periods can be discounted and then added to the current book value to obtain the equity value of the firm.